 #2 Baldeo Das Birla

 Shiv Narayan (Narain) had passed on the baton of his business interests to his adopted son, Baldev Das Birla, who established Shivnarayan Baldevdas, a trading house based in Bombay.
-His son, Baldev Das Birla moved to Calcutta and set up Baldevdas Jugalkishor in 1887.
+His son Baldev Das Birla shifted to Calcutta and started Baldevdas Jugalkishor in 1887.
 Baldeo Das was succeeded by four sons Jugal Kishore, Rameshwar Das, Ghanshyam Das and Braj Mohan.
-He was awarded the Raibahadur title in 1917.
+He was awarded Raibahadur in 1917.
 In 1920 he retired from business and started living in Banaras pursuing religious studies.

 #3 Jugal Kishore Birla

 Jugal Kishore Birla was a scion of the Birla family and the eldest son of Baldeo Das Birla.
-He was a noted industrialist, philanthropist and vocal supporter of Hindu philosophy.
+He was an industrialist, philanthropist and a vocal Hindu..
 He started his business career at an early age, joining his father in Calcutta and soon came to be known as a reputed trader and speculator in opium, silver, spice and other trades from which the Birlas later diversified into trading jute and other items like cotton during and after the First World War, by which time his younger brother Ghanshyam Das Birla had also joined the business.
 The family firm, which was 1918 run as Baldeodas Jugalkishore, was made into a limited company known as Birla Brothers Limited.

 #4 Rameshwar Das Birla

 He was the second son of Baldeo Das Birla and the father of Madhav Prasad Birla and Gajanan Birla.
 Birla’s decision in 1922 to remarry following the death of his first wife caused a split in the Maheshwari caste of which his family were a member.
-They were outcasts by the community, who doubted that his new wife was herself a Maheshwari and thus believed that Birla had broken the caste rules relating to marriage.
+They were outcasts in the community as they doubted that his new wife was a Maheshwari herself and thus Birla had broken the caste rules of marriage.

-Rameshwar Das Birla played a significant role in expanding the family’s business empire, particularly in the textile and sugar industries.
-Known for his contributions to education and healthcare, he established various institutions, including well-known Bombay Hospitals and schools.
+Rameshwar Das Birla expanded the family business empire particularly in textile and sugar.
+He was known for his contributions to education and healthcare and established many institutions including famous Bombay Hospitals and schools.

 #5 Ghanshyam Das Birla

 Ghanshyamdas Birla laid the foundation of his industrial empire by establishing GM Birla Company, trading in jute, in 1911.
 In the next few years, he acquired several cotton mills.
 He later started several sugar mills.
-The publication Hindustan Times was co-founded by GD Birla in 1924 and fully acquired by him in 1936.
+Hindustan Times was co-founded by GD Birla in 1924 and fully acquired by him in 1936.
 Hindustan Motors was started in 1942.
-After India’s independence in 1947, he started Grasim (Gwalior Rayon Silk Manufacturing, 1948) and Hindalco (Hindustan Alum Company 1958) among others.
+After India became independent in 1947 he started Grasim (Gwalior Rayon Silk Manufacturing 1948) and Hindalco (Hindustan Alum Company 1958) among others.
 Ghanshyam Das was the most successful of the four brothers.

 #6 Brij Mohan Birla

-Brij Mohan Birla was a prominent industrialist and philanthropist, recognized as one of the heirs of the Birla family.
-He was the youngest and fourth son of Baldeo Das Birla.
-Over the years, he played a key role in the Indian business landscape, serving as the Chairman of Hindustan Motors, Ruby General Insurance, India Exchange, and NBC Bearings, while also holding board positions in several other Birla enterprises.
+Brij Mohan Birla was an industrialist and philanthropist and was one of the scions of the Birla family.
+He was the youngest and 4th son of Baldeo Das Birla.
+Over the years he played a big role in the Indian business landscape, he was the Chairman of Hindustan Motors, Ruby General Insurance, India Exchange and NBC Bearings and was on the board of many other Birla companies.

-He established Hindustan Motors in 1942 and NBC Bearings in 1946, laying the foundation for industrial advancements in India.
-The CK Birla Group traces its lineage to its branch of the Birla family.
-Additionally, he held leadership roles in major business organizations, serving as the President of the Indian Chamber of Commerce in 1936 and the Federation of Indian Chambers of Commerce & Industry in 1954.
+He founded Hindustan Motors in 1942 and NBC Bearings in 1946 and laid the foundation of industrial growth in India.
+The CK Birla Group is a branch of the Birla family.
+He was also the President of Indian Chamber of Commerce in 1936 and Federation of Indian Chambers of Commerce & Industry in 1954.

 #7 Madhav Prasad Birla

-The expansion of Birla’s business empire was driven by Madhav Prasad Birla। He started the MP Birla Group by focusing on cement, jute, and telecommunications। Under his leadership, the group’s industrial success was spearheaded by the development of Birla Corporation Limited.
+Birla’s business empire was expanded by Madhav Prasad Birla.
+He started the MP Birla Group by focusing on cement, jute and telecommunications.
+Under his leadership the group’s industrial growth was led by Birla Corporation Limited.

 #8 Lakshmi Niwas Birla

-Lakshmi Niwas Birla (11 July 1909 – 29 August 1994) was a well-known Indian industrialist, philanthropist, writer, and art connoisseur.
-He was the eldest son of Ghanshyam Das Birla and Durgadevi, he was later adopted by his uncle, Jugal Kishore Birla.
-He married Sushila Devi, and they had a son, Sudarshan Kumar Birla, born in 1934.
+Lakshmi Niwas Birla (11 July 1909 – 29 August 1994) was an Indian industrialist, philanthropist, writer and art connoisseur.
+He was the eldest son of Ghanshyam Das Birla and Durgadevi and was later adopted by his uncle Jugal Kishore Birla.
+He married Sushila Devi and had a son Sudarshan Kumar Birla born in 1934.

-In business, Lakshmi Niwas Birla held various significant positions, including serving as the president of the Indian Chamber of Commerce in 1951 and the Federation of Indian Chambers of Commerce & Industry (FICCI) in 1967.
-Beyond his industrial pursuits, he was very fond of writing, and authoring numerous books in both English and Hindi.
-His passion for art was evident through his extensive collection and patronage.
+In business Lakshmi Niwas Birla held many important positions, he was the president of Indian Chamber of Commerce in 1951 and Federation of Indian Chambers of Commerce & Industry (FICCI) in 1967.
+Besides business he was very fond of writing and wrote many books in English and Hindi.
+He was also an art lover and had a big collection and was a patron.

-As a dedicated philanthropist, Birla contributed generously to various causes.
-Notably, he funded the establishment of Hindu temples, including providing idols for a temple in Durban.
-In 1941, he founded the Birla High School, also known as Hindi High School, underscoring his commitment to education.
-Lakshmi Niwas Birla’s multifaceted legacy encompasses significant contributions to industry, literature, art, and philanthropy in India.
+As a philanthropist he contributed to many causes.
+He funded the construction of Hindu temples and provided idols for a temple in Durban.
+In 1941 he founded Birla High School also known as Hindi High School, his commitment to education.
+Lakshmi Niwas Birla’s multi faceted legacy includes significant contributions to industry, literature, art and philanthropy in India.

 #9 Krishna Kumar Birla

-Krishna Kumar Birla (1918–2008) was a distinguished Indian industrialist, parliamentarian, and philanthropist.
+Krishna Kumar Birla (1918-2008) was a renowned Indian industrialist, parliamentarian and philanthropist.
 He was the son of Ghanshyam Das Birla.
-Krishna Kumar Birla played a key role in India’s industrial growth, particularly in sugar, fertilizers, textiles, and engineering.
-He chaired the Zuari-Chambal-Paradeep fertilizer group and served three terms in the Rajya Sabha (1984–2002).
-A strong advocate for education and literature, he established the K.K.
-Birla Foundation and was the long-time chancellor of BITS Pilani.
-His autobiography, Brushes with History, reflects his contributions to business, politics, and society.
+Krishna Kumar Birla played a key role in India’s industrial growth, particularly in sugar, fertilizers, textiles and engineering.
+He headed the Zuari-Chambal-Paradeep fertilizer group and was a member of the Rajya Sabha for three terms (1984-2002).
+He was a strong advocate of education and literature and founded the K.K.
+Birla Foundation and was the long time Chancellor of BITS Pilani.
+His autobiography Brushes with History reflects his contributions to business, politics and society.

 #10 Basant Kumar Birla

-Basant Kumar Birla, Ghanshyam Das Birla’s youngest son, was involved in several companies from the age of fifteen.
-As a chairman of Kesoram Industries, he worked on a lot of things like refractory, paper, shipping, tyrecord, transparent paper, cement, tea, coffee, cardamom, chemicals, plywood, MDF board, etc. He founded the Indo-Ethiopian Textiles Share Company in 1959, which was the first significant joint venture by an Indian industrialist.
+Basant Kumar Birla, Ghanshyam Das Birla’s youngest son, was involved in several companies from the age of 15.
+As the chairman of Kesoram Industries he worked on refractory, paper, shipping, tyrecord, transparent paper, cement, tea, coffee, cardamom, chemicals, plywood, MDF board etc. He founded the Indo-Ethiopian Textiles Share Company in 1959 which was the first joint venture by an Indian industrialist.

-On 13 April 1942, Krishna Kumar Birla married Sarala, the daughter of activist Brijlal Biyani.
-They had a son, Aditya Vikram Birla, and two daughters, Jayashree Mohta and Manjushree Khaitan.
+On 13th April 1942 Krishna Kumar Birla married Sarala, the daughter of activist Brijlal Biyani.
+They had a son Aditya Vikram Birla and two daughters Jayashree Mohta and Manjushree Khaitan.

 #11 Ganga Prasad Birla

-Ganga Prasad Birla (1922 – 2010) was an Indian industrialist and a significant part of the Birla family’s business empire.
-He became a member of the board in 1942 and became its chairman in 1957.
-He began his career in 1969 with the group’s flagship Hindustan Motors and became its chairman in 1982.
+Ganga Prasad Birla (1922-2010) was an Indian industrialist and a part of the Birla family’s business empire.
+He joined the board in 1942 and became the chairman in 1957.
+He started his career in 1969 with the group’s flagship Hindustan Motors and became the chairman in 1982.

-Additionally, he was the founder of Hyderabad Industries Limited, as well as a number of educational institutions, including Birla Institute of Technology, Birla Archaeological and Cultural Research Institute, Modern High School for Girls in Kolkata, and BM Birla Heart Research Institute and Calcutta Medical Research Institute.
-He constructed temples in Hyderabad, Jaipur, and Bhopal, and supported the restoration of places of religious, historical, and architectural significance.
+He also founded Hyderabad Industries Limited and several educational institutions including Birla Institute of Technology, Birla Archaeological and Cultural Research Institute, Modern High School for Girls in Kolkata, BM Birla Heart Research Institute and Calcutta Medical Research Institute.
+He built temples in Hyderabad, Jaipur and Bhopal and supported the restoration of places of religious, historical and architectural importance.

 #12 Sudarshan Kumar Birla

-Born in 1934, Sudarshan Kumar Birla, also known as S. K. Birla, is a prominent member of the Birla family and an industrialist.
-He is the head of the S. K. Birla group, which formerly included a number of businesses, including Xpro India, Mysore Cement, Birla Eastern, Digvijay Woolen Mills, DIGJAM, and Nabin Industries.
+Born in 1934, S. K. Birla is a member of the Birla family and an industrialist.
+He is the head of the S. K. Birla group which had many companies including Xpro India, Mysore Cement, Birla Eastern, Digvijay Woolen Mills, DIGJAM and Nabin Industries.

-He is G. D. Birla’s eldest grandchild and the son of Lakshmi Niwas Birla.
-Even though he still has a majority share in the S K Birla group, he gave his son Sidhharth Birla leadership of the organization in 2010.
+He is G. D. Birla’s eldest grandchild and son of Lakshmi Niwas Birla.
+Even though he has majority share in S K Birla group, he handed over the leadership to his son Sidhharth Birla in 2010.
 He was the president of the Federation of Indian Chambers of Commerce & Industry in 1990.

 #13 Aditya Vikram Birla

 Aditya Vikram Birla was an Indian industrialist.
-He plays a crucial role in his group’s expansion into the telecoms, petrochemical, and textile industries.
+He played a key role in his group’s foray into telecom, petrochemical and textile industries.
 He established plants in Southeast Asia, the Philippines, and Egypt, making him one of the first Indian businessmen to go global.
 Birla founded the group’s first foreign business, Indo-Thai Synthetics Company in 1969.

 Under the leadership of Aditya Vikram Birla, the Birla group of companies successfully expanded Hindustan Gas and rescued Indo–Gulf Fertilisers and Chemicals Ltd.